 Under the Texas legislation, a partner is not protected if the wrongdoer co-partner or representative was 1) under his or her supervision or direction when the act occurred or if he or she was directly involved in the specific activity in which the alleged act was committed or 2) had notice or knowledge of such act at the time of occurrence.
 It appears that the Texas legislature intended the partner's direction or supervision of the alleged act to be 'fairly specific' for a non-active partner to lose the protection.
 For example, a managing partner who exercises only general supervision over all partnership activity should not be found to be involved in the "direction or supervision" of every partnership activity.

-Beyond this, however, no partner risks the loss of his or her other assets and income.
 The limitation on the personal liability of an LLP's partner works in the same way as the limitation on the personal liability of the corporation's shareholders and the LLC's members.
 Limited personal liability is not a characteristic of all forms of business organization, however.
 In a general partnership, each of the partners is personally liable for all of the debts and obligations of the business of the partnership.

 A partner risks not only the loss of his or her investment and the equity of the business, but also risks loss of his or her personal assets if the partnership is unable to satisfy its obligations out of partnership assets.